gangelo/dsu/README.md

 `$ dsu list dates --from yesterday --to -6`
 `$ dsu l dd -f y -t -6`

+## Browsing DSU Entries
+You can browse DSU entries for the current week, month and year using any of the following commands. `dsu browse` somewhat similar to `dsu list` with added `week`, `month` and `year` convenience SUBCOMMANDs. `dsu browse` also pipes the output to the terminal, so you can conveniently scroll through the listed entries using your keyboard or mouse:

+**NOTE:** Keyboard and/or mouse behavior while browsing (scrolling), is operating system dependent; `dsu browse` pipes its output to the terminal using `less` on nix systems, and `more` on Windows systems.

+- `$ dsu browse week`
+- `$ dsu b w` # Equivalent to the above, only using shortcuts
+- `$ dsu browse month`
+- `$ dsu b m` # Equivalent to the above, only using shortcuts
+- `$ dsu browse year`
+- `$ dsu b y` # Equivalent to the above, only using shortcuts

 ## Editing DSU Entries